NTNU-IMT/stormbird/book/src/introduction.md

 To truly learn how to use it, though, it is recommended to look at actual input files and code examples.
 This should be distributed along with the book.
 See the [tutorial chapter](./tutorials.md) for more on this

-## Overview of Different Flavors
-Stormbird itself is a [Rust](https://www.rust-lang.org/) library.
-Rust is a nice programming language that offers a unique combination of high computational speed, and a modern user friendly developer experience.
-However, there are also three other ways to use the functionality without knowing how to program in Rust, listed below:

-- Through a `Python` interface, which is facilitated by a the library `pystormbird`.
-- Run `FMI/FMU` simulation based on the `StormbirdLiftingLine` `FMU`.
-- For running actuator line simulations, there is an [OpenFOAM](https://www.openfoam.com/) interface.

-The final goal for the book is to cover all approaches as much as possible, as much of the functionality is shared between them. **However**, the `Python` interface is considered the most straight forward to use, and will therefore be prioritized in the beginning.
-The other two will come later.